ku-kom/bootstrap/README.md

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

-### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.

-[Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.